 \section{Abstract}

-In Everettian quantum mechanics, justifications for the Born rule appeal to self-locating uncertainty \y{or} decision theory.
-Such justifications have focused exclusively on a pure-state Everettian multiverse, represented by a wave function.
+In Everettian quantum mechanics, justifications for the Born rule appeal to self-locating uncertainty or decision theory.
+Such justifications have focused exclusively on a pure-state Everettian multiverse, represented by a wavefunction.
 Recent works in quantum foundations suggest that it is viable to consider a mixed-state Everettian multiverse, represented by a (mixed-state) density matrix.
-Here, we develop the conceptual foundations for decoherence and branching in a mixed-state multiverse, and extend the standard Everettian justifications for the Born rule to this setting.
+Here, we discuss the conceptual foundations for decoherence and branching in a mixed-state multiverse, and extend arguments for the Born rule to this setting.
 This extended framework provides a unification of `classical' and `quantum' probabilities, and additional theoretical benefits, for the Everettian picture.

 \begingroup

 \endgroup